-Operating as a sole proprietor is the easiest route to starting your own business compared with forming another type of business structure, like an LLC (limited liability company).
-Sole proprietorships are popular among solo business owners, consultants, and freelancers, who can conduct business under their own names because creating a separate business or trade name isn’t needed.
+Operating as a sole proprietor is the easiest route to starting your own business compared with forming another type of business structure, like a limited liability company (LLC).
+Sole proprietorships are popular among solo business owners, consultants, and freelancers.
+This business structure lets them conduct business under their own names because they don’t need to create a separate business or trade name.

 What Is a Sole Proprietorship Business?